-Users will be able to file a report via hotline by calling toll-free number 800727428 from Italy and from abroad via the number +3901118570015.
+Users will be able to file a report via hotline by calling the number +390281480081.
 Via telephone line, it will be possible to make a report in both Italian and English.
 Please check attached for any specific arrangements by country.
 Making the report is simple and you will just follow the recorded voice.
-The whistleblower will be asked to enter a five-digit company code.
-Lavazza's code is: 65687.
+The whistleblower will be asked to enter a company code.
+Lavazza's code is: 9553.
 The whistleblower can then register a report and decide whether to leave his or her contact information (reporting in an identified form) or, possibly, not reveal his or her identity (reporting anonymously).
 By proceeding through telephone reporting, the whistleblower lends his or her consent to the recording of the report.
 In any case, it will be the responsibility of the whistleblower to periodically access the telephone line with the six-digit code that will be assigned to check the progress of the report, to supplement it, or to answer any questions.